Accra: Etymology

-The word Accra is derived from the Akan word Nkran meaning "ants", a reference to the numerous anthills seen in the countryside around Accra.
-The name specifically refers to soldier ants, and was applied to both the town and people by the Twi speakers.
+The word Accra is derived from the Akan word Nkran meaning "ants", a reference to anthills seen in the countryside around Accra.
+The name specifically refers to soldier ants, and was applied to the town and people by the Twi speakers.

 The name of Accra in the local Ga language is Ga or Gaga, the same name as that of the Ga people and a cognate with Nkran.
 The word is sometimes rendered with the nasalised vowels as Gã or Gãgã.
 Historian Carl Christian Reindorf confirmed this etymology, proposing a link between the martial qualities and migratory behaviour of the local ants and those of the Ga people.
 The link between the ethnonym and ants was explicitly reflected in the recognition of anthills as sacred places.
-Often ringed by sacred fences (aklabatsa), the tall red mounds dotting Accra's hinterland were seen as microcosms of human community and as nodal points between the known world and the world of the dead.
+Sometimes ringed by sacred fences (aklabatsa), the tall red mounds dotting Accra's hinterland were seen as microcosms of human community and as nodal points between the known world and the world of the dead.

 The Gas used the reference to the invasive species of dark-red swarming ants to connote the military prowess of the Gas and their ancient conquest of Guang speakers residing in the Accra Plains.

-The name Ga is actually a cognate of the name Akan, one of a few words in which /[g]/ corresponds to /[k]/ in Akan.
+The name Ga is a cognate of the name Akan, one of the words in which /[g]/ corresponds to /[k]/ in Akan.
 Ga also gave its name to the Ga districts surrounding Accra.

 The spelling Accra was given to Nkran by Europeans.
 An earlier spelling used by the Danes was Akra.

 History

-A contemporary drawing of the Danish empire fort, Fort Christiansborg, now Osu Castle.
+A contemporary drawing of the Danish Fort Christiansborg (later is Osu Castle) in what later is Accra.
 The outpost to the right is Fort Prøvestenen.

 Accra Kingdom

-The main Ga group known as the Tumgwa Were led by Ayi Kushie arrived by sea.
-Due to the large number of the Ga immigrants, the indigenous Lartehs relocated to the Akuapem ridge.
-By the late 15th century, the kingdom of Accra ruled the area from the capital at Ayawaso.
+By the 15th century, the kingdom of Accra ruled the area from the capital at Ayawaso.

 Initially, Accra was not the most prominent trading centre; the trading hubs were the ports at Ada and Prampram, along with the inland centres of Dodowa and Akuse.
-An early Portuguese fort was destroyed by the local inhabitants in 1576; trader afterwards was conducted on the beaches.
-The Dutch later built the nearby Fort Crèvecœur while the British and the Swedes built James Fort and Christiansborg castles, respectively, in the mid-17th century.
+A Portuguese fort was destroyed by the local inhabitants in 1576; trade afterwards was conducted on the beaches.
+The Dutch later built the nearby Fort Crèvecœur while the British and the Swedes built James Fort and Christiansborg castles, respectively, in the 17th century.

 By 1646 the kingdom was a regional power, bolstered by European trade.
-Nevertheless, it depended on the goodwill of the rising Akwamu Kingdom, which controlled the trade routes in the interior.
+It depended on the goodwill of the rising Akwamu Kingdom, which controlled the trade routes in the interior.
 A dispute in 1646 escalated to war when Accra invaded Larteh.
 At the same time, Accra was weakened by a civil war.